larc/gproshan/README.md

 2. Fit the surface described by the new points in order to minimize the variation of the surface, solving the Poisson equation (see the Chapter 4 of the book [Polygon Mesh Processing](http://www.pmp-book.org/)) or using Biharmonic splines.

-Please see and cite our [mesh hole repairing report](http://repositorio.unsa.edu.pe/handle/UNSA/2576) (in Spanish) as final undergraduate project.
+Please see and cite our final undergraduate project: [mesh hole repairing report](http://repositorio.unsa.edu.pe/handle/UNSA/2576) (in Spanish).

 ### Key-Points and Key-Components

 We proposed a simple method based in the faces' areas to compute key-points for adaptive meshes...

-Please cite our paper:
+Please cite our paper (in Spanish):

 [Efficient approach for interest points detection in non-rigid shapes](https://doi.org/10.1109/CLEI.2015.7359459)